Swimming Pool Installation Cost

 Ask your question

 Several things can affect the overall cost of installing a garden swimming pool.
-Below is a list of the main cost affecting factors for you to consider:
+Below is a list of the main cost-affecting factors for you to consider:

+• What size is the pool?
 The size of the pool will also have a large effect on the overall cost.
 The larger the pool, the more materials you will need to complete the work.
 You also need to consider the additional labour hours that will be required for a larger pool.
 The extra days and weeks that it takes to install a larger pool can really add up when it comes to labour costs.

+• Where is your property located?
 The location of your property can affect the overall cost of the job.
 Those based in and around the London area can expect to pay considerably more for the labour parts of the job than those based in the North or other parts of the UK.

 odd shaped pool

-Types of Garden Swimming Pool
+Types of Swimming Pools

 There are several different types of swimming pools for you to choose from.
 Below is a list of the different types of swimming pools and the pros and cons of each type: